ropensci-archive/roweb2/content/blog/2018-02-09-rprofile-julia-stewart-lowndes.md

 ---

 <img src="/img/blog-images/2018-02-09-rprofile-julia-stewart-lowndes/lowndes_profile.jpg" alt="Julia Stewart Lowndes" style="margin: 0px 20px; width: 250px;" align="left">
-_Julia Stewart Lowndes is the Science Program Lead for the Ocean Health Index and works at the National Center for Ecological Analysis and Synthesis.
-She and Sean Kross discussed open data science, the importance of sharing best practices in reproducibility, and how to manage expectations around solving computational problems in research._
+_Dr.
+Julia Stewart Lowndes is the Science Program Lead for the Ocean Health Index and works at the National Center for Ecological Analysis and Synthesis.
+She and Sean Kross discussed how data science, open science, and community can help reproducibility in research._

 ---